-No other footnote styles will be accepted.
-Any use by anyone of a Roman numeral as a footnote number in the text will be cause for failure. - 2.
-When you have a quote or wish to make a footnote, put that footnote at the bottom of the page or at the end of the paper.
+3. When you have a quote or wish to make a footnote, put that footnote at the bottom of the page or at the end of the paper.
 For this course, you MUST use Arabic numerals for footnotes.
 Any attempt to use Roman numerals will result in individual and group failure.
 1. is a proper footnote, i is not!
-2. is a proper footnote, ii is not! - 3.
-For this course, do not put the footnote in the text itself (as is quite acceptable in the sciences or sociology and anthropology).
-Put it at the bottom of the page or at the end of the paper. - 4.
-The first time you cite a book, put the author, the title of the book (underlined or italicized), a parenthesis, the city where it was published, a colon, then the publisher's name, then a comma, then the date it was published, then a closing parenthesis followed by a comma, the letter p. (or pp. if more than one) followed by a period, then the page number.
+2. is a proper footnote, ii is not!

+4. For this course, do not put the footnote in the text itself (as is quite acceptable in the sciences or sociology and anthropology).
+Put it at the bottom of the page or at the end of the paper.

+5. The first time you cite a book, put the author, the title of the book (underlined or italicized), a parenthesis, the city where it was published, a colon, then the publisher's name, then a comma, then the date it was published, then a closing parenthesis followed by a comma, the letter p. (or pp. if more than one) followed by a period, then the page number.
 Thus: Richard E. Morgan, Duck Hunting along the Atlantic Flyway (Cambridge: Harvard University Press, 1999), p.
 11.

-- 5. If the very next footnote refers to the same book and the same page, put Ibid.
+6. If the very next footnote refers to the same book and the same page, put Ibid.
 Always underline or italicize Ibid. to show you are well educated and know it is a Latin phrase!
-Also, always put a period after it and every other footnote citation you use. - 6.
-If the very next footnote refers to the same book but uses a different page, put Ibid. and then the page number.
-Thus: Ibid. p.
-16. - 7.
-If, however, you make reference to another work in an intervening footnote, you should re-cite the first book as follows: Morgan, op. cit., p.
-131. - 8.
-Use basically the same citation for an article but present it as follows: author's name, the title of the article (in quotation marks), "in" then the editor and publication's name (if there is one), followed by the volume (vol.), number (# in Roman numerals), issue number (in Arabic numerals), date (in parenthesis) and page numbers.
-Thus: Allen Springer, "Canada at the Crossroads," in Orbis Vol. XXX, No. 6 (2000), pp. 16-45. - 9.
-For bibliographies, use the same citations as above but with the author names in alphabetical order by last name and without page numbers.
+Also, always put a period after it and every other footnote citation you use.

+7. If the very next footnote refers to the same book but uses a different page, put Ibid. and then the page number.
+Thus: Ibid., p.16.

+8. If, however, you make reference to another work in an intervening footnote, you should re-cite the first book as follows: Morgan, op. cit., p.
+131.

+9. Use basically the same citation for an article but present it as follows: author's name, the title of the article (in quotation marks), "in" then the editor and publication's name (if there is one), followed by the volume (vol.), number (# in Roman numerals), issue number (in Arabic numerals), date (in parenthesis) and page numbers.
+Thus: Allen Springer, "Canada at the Crossroads," in Orbis Vol. XXX, No. 6 (2000), pp. 16-45.

+10. For bibliographies, use the same citations as above but with the author names in alphabetical order by last name and without page numbers.
 Thus: Morgan, Richard, Duck Hunting Along the Atlantic Flyway (Cambridge: Harvard University Press, 1999).

-- 10. For Internet citations, give the last name of the author followed by a comma and his/her first name, then a period, then the article title (in quotes) followed by a period, then the website page (in italics) and a period, then the publisher of website followed by a comma and the date of publication, then a period, then the word "Web" followed by a period, then the date you accessed the article, then the URL.
+11. For Internet citations, give the last name of the author followed by a comma and his/her first name, then a period, then the article title (in quotes) followed by a period, then the website page (in italics) and a period, then the publisher of website followed by a comma and the date of publication, then a period, then the word "Web" followed by a period, then the date you accessed the article, then the URL.
 Thus: Bausin, Alexei.
 "Pro-Kremlin Youth Movement Nashi to be Revamped."
 Russia Beyond the Headlines.
 Rossiyskaya Gazeta, 7 Mar.
 2013.
 Web.
 23 Oct.
+2013. <http://rbth.co.uk/>.

-2013. http://rbth.co.uk/. - 11.
-For interview citations, use the following: person interviewed, by whom, date.
+12. For interview citations, use the following: person interviewed, by whom, date.
 Thus: Ralph Nader, interview with Professor John Rensenbrink, August 23, 2003.